veillette/opticsTextbook/content/Chap08Advanced_Instruments/AdvancedInstruments.md

 \mathcal{F}(U)\left(\xi,\eta\right)\to \mathcal{F}(U)(\xi,\eta)+(i-1)\delta(\xi,\eta)\mathcal{F}(U)(0,0).
 $$

-This shift can be realised with a phase mask in the pupil of the lens.
+This shift can be realized with a phase mask in the pupil of the lens.
 Inverse Fourier transforming gives

 $$